 With that caveat in mind, here are my tips for extreme early retirement.

-4. Do at least one major thing different from everybody else (for instance, I don’t have a driver’s license).
+- Do at least one major thing different from everybody else (for instance, I don’t have a driver’s license).
 If you are going to retire 20 years before everybody else, you might as well get used to being different.
 Always leave your comfort zone.
-Remember: Comfort is nothing compared to freedom (at least for a small percentile anyway :-P ).
+Remember: Comfort is nothing compared to freedom (at least for a small percentile anyway 😛 ).

-5. Find a neutral hobby and become skilled enough at it to make money on it (you need to put in about 1000 hours before that happens).
-Both of my current jobs started as hobbies.
+- Find a neutral hobby and become skilled enough at it to make money on it (you need to put in about 1000 hours before that happens).
+Everything I’ve made money on after retiring [from] my career started as hobbies.
 It does not matter if you are not earning a lot or nothing at all in the beginning.
 The important thing is that is has a reasonable chance to make you something whether it is money or connections.
-For instance, jetskiing is disqualified but knitting is in.
+For instance, jet skiing is disqualified but knitting is in.

 PS: Sorry for being a bad blogger lately.
 We’re busy working on a seven figure R&D grant proposal for a new power plant design to decrease (y)our dependence on oil imports.